 The SPEAD program has a duration of 24 months.
 During this time, you will gather hands-on experience in our operating divisions in Germany and abroad.
 Additional measures such as teambuilding courses, specific technical seminars, and personal development events will ensure that you are perfectly equipped for a career in our Company.
 Once you have completed the SPEAD program, you will be ready to take on exciting tasks with an international focus in our Company.

-Wintershall is actively seeking graduates in Petroleum Engineering (Reservoir, Drilling and Production), Geosciences, Process or Safety Engineering, who want to be part of the SPEAD program starting in January 2018.
-The application process will start in November 2016.
+Wintershall will actively be seeking graduates in Petroleum Engineering (Reservoir, Drilling and Production), Geosciences, Process or Safety Engineering, who want to be part of the SPEAD program starting in January 2020.
+The application process will start in November 2018.

-In the following you have the opportunity to apply directly for one of our disciplines within the SPEAD program or for the on-campus interviews at your university.
+Below you have the opportunity to apply directly for one of our open vacancies within the SPEAD program or for the on-campus interviews at your university.

 Everything you need to know for… Your SPEAD application